Last Updated on

 Chances are you’ll be tempted to work with a high brightness level.
 That’s okay but you also have to remember it will eventually strain your eye muscles.

-Well, the thing is, even though these beauties are affordable and versatile, they aren’t everybody’s cup of tea.
+Well, the thing is, when it comes to a prism vs red dot, even though red dots are affordable and versatile, they aren’t everybody’s cup of tea.
 For starters, they don’t normally offer magnification, or any sort of optical distortion.
 You’ll only be able to see that red dot on the target, and that’s all.
 And you can definitely tell how this could become a problem, especially to a long-range shooter.

 We can hear your thoughts.
 Right now, you’re wondering why anybody in his or her right mind would even consider purchasing a sighting device with zero magnification.
 You see, the answer is simple as always.
 It comes with a broader Field of View, thereby making target acquisition fast and easy.